Professional Concrete Slab Removal Services: The 2026 Engineering Guide

 What happens if there is asbestos or lead under my concrete slab?

 If testing identifies asbestos in expansion joints or lead in older coatings, we immediately implement EPA Lead-Safe and NESHAP containment protocols.
 Structures built before 1978 have a 25% higher probability of containing hazardous materials that require specialized handling.
 We pause mechanical breaking to use wet-cutting techniques and HEPA filtration to prevent any dust migration.
 These safety measures protect your property’s air quality and ensure the hazardous waste is transported to a certified Class 3 landfill.
+For comprehensive guidance on navigating these regulatory requirements, our demolition permits Charleston SC reference guide provides detailed documentation protocols and environmental compliance frameworks.

 Is it cheaper to pour new concrete over the old slab instead of removing it?